jabezborja/tagalang/README.md

 - Baryabols types (Letra (string), Numero (integer), Ano (Boolean), KahitAno (Any))

 *Sept 28, 2021*
-- Recontinue of the Project as Pinoice
+- Recontinue of the Project as TagaLang

 *Sept, 2020*
 - Start of the Project as TagaLag